orbitalquark/scintillua/docs/api.md

 [`lexer.lower`](#lexer.lower), [`lexer.upper`](#lexer.upper), [`lexer.xdigit`](#lexer.xdigit), [`lexer.graph`](#lexer.graph), [`lexer.print`](#lexer.print),
 [`lexer.punct`](#lexer.punct), [`lexer.space`](#lexer.space), [`lexer.newline`](#lexer.newline), [`lexer.nonnewline`](#lexer.nonnewline),
 [`lexer.dec_num`](#lexer.dec_num), [`lexer.hex_num`](#lexer.hex_num), [`lexer.oct_num`](#lexer.oct_num), [`lexer.integer`](#lexer.integer),
 [`lexer.float`](#lexer.float), [`lexer.number`](#lexer.number), and [`lexer.word`](#lexer.word).
-You may use your own token names if none of the above fit your language, but an advantage to using predefined token names is that your lexer's tokens will inherit the universal syntax highlighting color theme used by your text editor.
+You may use your own tag names if none of the above fit your language, but an advantage to using predefined tag names is that the language elements your lexer recognizes will inherit any universal syntax highlighting color theme that your editor uses.

-##### Example Tokens
+##### Example Tags

-So, how might you define other tokens like keywords, comments, and strings?
+So, how might you recognize and tag elements like keywords, comments, and strings?
 Here are some examples.

 **Keywords**